Organizing Your Board with a Calendar

 • Plan an annual audit (if needed)

-• Reviews of all board policies for accuracy and thoroughness
+• Reviews of all other board policies for accuracy and thoroughness

 • Strategic planning review